NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Misc Plug Loads: Vehicle Present**

 Whether there is an electric vehicle.
-Cannot be included if an electric vehicle is modeled as a battery as specified by the `ev_battery_present` argument.
+Specifying this argument will model EV charging as a plug load and take precendence over the `ev_battery_present` argument.

 - **Name:** ``misc_plug_loads_vehicle_present``
 - **Type:** ``Boolean``